material-motion/material-motion/starmap/specifications/operators/gesture/translationAddedTo.md

 library: streams
 depends_on:
   - /starmap/specifications/primitives/gesture_recognizers/TranslationGestureRecognizer
-  - /starmap/specifications/streams/operators/foundation/$._nextOperator
+  - /starmap/specifications/operators/foundation/_nextOperator
 streamtype:
   in: TranslationGestureRecognizer
   out: Point
 ---

-# $<GestureRecognizer>.translationAddedTo specification
+# translationAddedTo specification

 This is the engineering specification for the `MotionObservable` operator `translationAddedTo` that operates on TranslationGestureRecognizer value types.